chriswrightdesign/websites-for-non-jerks/README.md

 - Have all decisions enhanced and emphasized the content?
 - Are you chunking content to allow for skim reading and ease of re-use?
 - Has the content driven the design decisions, or has it been visa versa?
 - Have you revisited the hierarchy of important information?
+[Content priority guide](http://seesparkbox.com/foundry/content_priority_guide)
 - Are you hiding useful content for people because you assume they won’t use it?
 - If you’re using a CMS is it set up for multiple types of headline so the important headline doesn’t get truncated randomly?
 - Do you really need that image carousel or is it just politically convenient?
+[Three ideas that convert better than a carousel](http://econsultancy.com/au/blog/62715-three-ideas-that-convert-better-than-a-standard-carousel)
 - How are you dealing with large infographics or tables?
 - Have you organised tables based on how people will use the info?
+[Picking a responsive tables solution](http://blog.cloudfour.com/picking-responsive-tables-solution/)
 - How are you dealing with video, both in scale and bandwidth?
+[Fitvid.js](http://fitvidsjs.com/)
-- How are you dealing with maps (especially google maps)?
+- How are you dealing with maps?
+[Responsive maps](http://trentwalton.com/2013/04/11/responsive-maps/)

 #3.
 Usability